11/3/24

 The Door to Door Portrait Artist

-Henry chills at home while Lu Lu's out shopping, listening to a never-ending Mahler Symphonies, flashing back to the yesteryear's hurricane, the turbulent seconds it took to move on, and the days of rain it left behind.
+Henry chills at home while Lu Lu's shopping at Safeway sitting at home listening to a never-ending Mahler Symphony, flashing back to the hurricane, the turbulent seconds it took to move on, and the days of rain it left behind.

-Time waits for no one, and it won’t wait for me; a lyric from Time is On My Side, penned by Jerry Ragovoy that's on loan to the Rolling Stones for an unknown sum.
+Time waits for no one, and it won’t wait for me; a lyric from Time is On My Side, penned by Jerry Ragovoy, on loan to the Rolling Stones for an unknown sum.

 The summer is over, the harvest is in, and we are not saved; Jeremiah 8:20